 - Shoulder use is never required by 28-815A (because a shoulder is not part of the roadway).
 In other words, a cyclists cannot violate 28-815A due to the existence of a shoulder.

-This can be a gray area; it is not (directly) specified in the law.
+The definition of whether any particular lane is “too narrow to share…” can be a gray area; it is, e.g. not (directly) specified in feet and inches by the law.
 In Goren, Officer Ross Thompson (the superior court document refer to him, apparently incorrectly, as R. Johnson) maintained that 12’10” (his measurement) was more than ample.
 He was, however, not aware of the concept of usable space; and thus incorrectly counted the gutter as lane width.
 In the end, the court accepted that the defendant’s measurement approximately 11′ usable width was both accurate and clearly narrow.
 Much the same conclusion was reached in Piscopo: “credibility was not at issue and the salient evidence — the dimensions at play — appear undisputed”, the dimension according to the defendant were “no more than 11 feet wide”.

 Both cases counted on using the minimum 3′ passing distance specified in §28-735 as an entitlement to the cyclist when determining narrowness. (see Three-Foot Laws for more generally about this law including other states who have a passing-distance law)